Check and Maintain Tyre Pressures

 4. Attach your pump

-Newer pumps should come with an adapter so you can switch between either type of valve.
-If yours is older you may need to get a new one from us.
+Some pumps come with an adapter so you can switch between either type of valve.
+Make sure that you've got the right one for the job, or that yours is set to the right valve.

 5. Test your tyre pressure

-Use the gauge again to see if your tyres are now spot on.
+Use the gauge again to see if your tyres are now at the right pressure.

 6. Put the dust caps back on